Tuesday 25th July to Thursday 27th July 2017, Leicester University

 "Connections between Art, Literature, Psychology and Religion."

-Salley Vicker's talk will be repeated at Westminster Abbey, Thursday 11 May 6.30pm as the 32nd Eric Symes Abbott Memorial Lecture: "Faith and Imagination"
+Salley Vicker's talk was repeated at Westminster Abbey, Thursday 11 May 6.30pm as the 32nd Eric Symes Abbott Memorial Lecture: "Faith and Imagination"

 A Conference DVD recording is being prepared by Chris Avis.
 When available, we will inform you on this site.